 Gregory Burkart: Comcast owned the majority share [of FEARnet] and kicked FEARnet out in favor of Chiller which is a Universal channel.
 Chiller as a website did nothing more than promote the Chiller programming, so it really did not fill that void.

 I think that a lot of what they did was because they didn’t understand that when you get up to some of the executive levels, there’s still a prejudice.
-Regardless of how successful horror is for a studio, there’s still a prejudice that horror is one or two notches up from porn—yeah, it makes money but we try not to talk about it.
+Regardless of how successful horror is for a studio, there’s still a prejudice that horror is one or two notches up from adult filmmaking—yeah, it makes money but we try not to talk about it.

 Blumhouse’s business model is more about building partnerships and building bridges with studios as opposed to competing with them.